bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 * Fixed issue with new full map start location list limit where clicking on a marker that didn't have a list item displayed caused an error.
+* Fixed issue with settings combination of inline directions and default location.
 * Reverted change to new list limit so that it's always applied with full map start enabled.

 ### Version 2.4.1